J. L. Hudson Department Store and Addition: The structure

 Hudson's boasted about 2.2 million sq. ft. of retail and office space, included several restaurants and was built in the Chicago School architectural style.
 The facade was red brick above the second floor.
 Below that, it consisted of polished pink granite panels.
 Terra-cotta cornices and rosettes were extensively employed, along with ornamental ironwork.
 "JLH"-emblazoned ovals decorated frosted windows on the mezzanine and 3rd through 5th floors.

 The building measured 439 ft tall from its second basement to the top of the penthouse tower.
 It was also topped by a 110 ft high flagpole.

 The store closed January 17, 1983 (at the nadir of downtown Detroit's decline).

-After closure, Hudson's maintained its headquarters staff of about 1,100 in the downtown store.
+After closure, Hudson's maintained its headquarters staff of about 1,100 in the downtown structure.
 In May 1984, The J. L. Hudson Co. formally merged into the Department Store Division of the Dayton Hudson Corp., although Hudson's stores continued to carry the Hudson's name.
 All executive and buying positions transferred to Minneapolis, and other staff moved to space at the Northland Center store in Southfield.
 The last corporate department in the downtown Detroit building, credit operations, moved in October 1986.
 Dayton Hudson sold the building in December 1989.

 Hudson's was demolished by Controlled Demolition, Inc. at 5:47 p.m.
 ET on October 24, 1998.
 20,000 people watched as the building was imploded — turning it into a 60 ft tall pile of debris.
 The demolition shattered windows on many then-still-abandoned retail buildings across Woodward Avenue, created a large debris and dust cloud that shrouded many parts of downtown Detroit as far south as Jefferson Avenue in dust (including thousands of people and vehicles) and accidentally damaged a section of the elevated Detroit People Mover.
 Many people watched the demolition from Hart Plaza at the foot of Woodward Avenue and Dieppe Gardens in Windsor.

 The city constructed a 955-space, four-level underground parking garage at the site using parts of the basement of the demolished tower in 2001.

 Future

 In November 2013, Bedrock Detroit, who would be granted development rights of the two-acre city-owned site, hired New York-based SHoP Architects and Detroit-based Hamilton Anderson Associates to lead the design process of redevelopment on the site.
-Bedrock broke ground on the development on December 14, 2017; the plans include a tower of 49 stories and 685 ft and a mid-rise building of 14 stories.
-The project is expected to open in 2024.
+Bedrock broke ground on the development on December 14, 2017; the plans included a tower of 49 stories and 685 ft and a mid-rise building of 14 stories.
+The project was expected to open in 2024, but was delayed with the office building now opening in 2026 and the tower in 2027.
+After several changes, the final structures were reduced to 45 and 12 floors.